 4. Where to stay?
 What to see?

-For maximum convenience, opt for hotels or Airbnbs in Causeway Bay, Wan Chai, Central or Sheung Wan.
+For maximum convenience, opt for hotels on Kowloon side (Tsim Sha Tsui, Yau Ma Tei or Kowloon Bay).
+That said, Causeway Bay, Wan Chai, Central or Sheung Wan are all easily accessible from the stadium, too!
 Game to experience more of HK?
 Ride the iconic Star Ferry across the Harbour, sample some street-stall egg waffles, hike to one of Hong Kong’s hidden waterfalls, get your fortune told on Temple Street and spend a day eating seafood on Lamma Island.
 Hong Kong is one of the most convenient cities – where nature and rooftop bars are at your doorstep.

 5. How to get to the stadium?

-Public transport in Hong Kong is excellent so your best bet is to get the MTR (train) to Causeway Bay (Exit F) and join the crowds snaking their way up Caroline Hill road to the stadium.
-The 10 minute walk is a quintessential build up to the action.
-Walk side by side with rugby-clad fans, face-painted mini players and crazily costumed revellers, all heading to celebrate their love for the HK7s.
-Buses and taxis are also available, but the roads around the stadium get busy on game days – and there’s no priority lane!
+Public transport in Hong Kong is excellent, so your best bet is to get the MTR (train) to either Kai Tak or Sung Wong Toi stations, then follow the signs—and join the crowds—making their way to the stadium.
+Buses and taxis are also available, but the roads around the stadium get busy on game days — and there’s no priority lane!

 6. What to wear?